 No. There is no annual Renewal Fee after you fund the trust, regardless of when you fund it.
-However, your child's trust account is subject to either a Consulting Fee or Maintenance Fee.
-The Consulting Fee is assessed if disbursements are authorized to be made; the Maintenance Fee is assessed if disbursements are deferred until a future date.
+However, the trust account will be subject to either an Administration Fee or Maintenance Fee.
+The Administration Fee is assessed if disbursements are authorized to be made.
+The Maintenance Fee is assessed if disbursements are deferred until a future date.